evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Drivetrain

 BMW iX1 xDrive30 features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motor used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The Adaptive M Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 170 mm.